 Over time, the number of legacy applications developed to support an enterprise’s operations grows significantly.
-Applications maintained databases of information, but the contents of these databases were typically not exposed for use by other applications that were independently developed.
+Applications maintain databases of information, but the database contents are not typically exposed for use by other independently developed applications.

-As companies grew more reliant on their IT resources, it became apparent that many new applications could benefit from use of the data stored in the databases of silo legacy applications.
-In addition, as companies merged, it became necessary to somehow marry their disparate databases into a common repository of knowledge for the newly merged corporation.
+As companies grow more reliant on their IT resources, it is apparent that many are storing data in silo legacy databases.
+As companies merge, it is often necessary to join disparate databases into a common repository for the new corporation.

-On top of all these applications, there is now big data.
-The amount of information being generated each year is exploding at an unprecedented rate.
 It is estimated that 80% of the world’s data was generated in the last two years, and this rate is increasing.
-Social media such as Twitter and Facebook, articles and news stories posted online, blogs, emails, YouTube and other videos — they are all contributing to big data.
+Social media such as Twitter and Facebook, articles and news stories posted online, blogs, emails, YouTube and other videos are all contributing to big data.

 In today’s 24×7 online environment, having query access to a remote database is not sufficient.
 Querying for data is a lengthy and complex process, and applications must react far more quickly to data changes than querying allows.

 Furthermore, big data analytics engines require a large network of tens, hundreds, or even thousands of heterogeneous, purpose-built servers, each performing its own portion of the task.